ICRA-2019/srrg_hbst/README.md

 - GCC 5 or higher

 Optionals:
-- Eigen3 (http://eigen.tuxfamily.org/) for probabilisticly enhanced search access (add the definition `-DSRRG_HBST_HAS_EIGEN` in your cmake project)
+- Eigen3 (http://eigen.tuxfamily.org/) for probabilisticly enhanced search access (add the definition `-DSRRG_HBST_HAS_EIGEN` in your cmake project).
-- OpenCV2/3 (http://opencv.org/) for the automatic build of wrapped constructors and OpenCV related example code (add the definition `-DSRRG_HBST_HAS_OPENCV` in your cmake project) <br/>
+- OpenCV2/3 (http://opencv.org/) for the automatic build of wrapped constructors and OpenCV related example code (add the definition `-DSRRG_HBST_HAS_OPENCV` in your cmake project). <br/>

 ## Example code (catkin ready!)
 CMake build sequence for example code (in project root):